u-d-ash/Bloggo/content/aboutme/index.md

 \
 hey there !\
 \
-it feels great to know that someone is curious about me :) *(or maybe you just wanted to see whether this guy has completed the website or not)*\
+it feels great to know that someone is curious about me :) *(or maybe you just wanted to check whether this guy has completed the website or not)*\
 \
 My name is Udit Jethva, a Mathematics sophomore at Indian Institute of Technology, Guwahati.
 \